 FastSpring Fast Facts

-FastSpring has been around for just over ten years, and is headquartered in Santa Barbara, CA. It was established in 2005 and serves thousands of clients around the world.
+FastSpring has been around for almost 20 years, and is headquartered in Santa Barbara, CA. It was established in 2005 and serves thousands of clients around the world.
 It was designed as an ecommerce solution for the software industry and is the number one ecommerce solution for Mac software publishers.

 FastSpring has a wide range of clients, mainly in the technology space, including Adobe, Toshiba, Flexbits, Smith Micro Software, Flowbreeze, and more.